-With sites at Peterhead, Dundee and Paisley, Crosse & Blackwell employed 3,000 people in Scotland by 1949.
+Crosse & Blackwell employed 3,000 people in Scotland by 1949 across sites at Peterhead, Dundee and Paisley.

 A factory was established in South Africa in 1951.

-In the 1950s the company introduced the “10 o’clock tested” slogan.
+Crosse & Blackwell introduced the “10 o’clock tested” slogan in the 1950s.
 This referred to the time at C&B factories when products would be taste-tested for quality.

 Production of Crosse & Blackwell jam had been outsourced to William Moorhouse of Leeds by the 1950s.

-By 1959 only one Blackwell remained on the board and a Crosse was among the company executives.
+Only one Blackwell remained on the board of directors by 1959, and a Crosse was among the company executives.

 Crosse & Blackwell employed 450 people in America in 1960.

-Nestle baulked at the luxury of the Soho Square premises, and relocated the head office to Nestle headquarters at St George’s House, Croydon in 1965.
+Nestle management baulked at the luxury of the Soho Square premises, and relocated the head office to Nestle headquarters at St George’s House, Croydon from 1965.

 A factory was opened at Staverton in Wiltshire to cater for the rising demand for baked beans and tinned pasta in 1967.

-The condensed soup market was abandoned by 1966, and by 1968 C&B had fallen to a distant third in the British soup market, with a 14 percent share.
+Crosse & Blackwell had fallen to a distant third in the British soup market, with a 14 percent share, by 1968.

-Nestle had managed to build Crosse & Blackwell’s market share in the British soup market to 27 percent by 1973.
-This was followed by disaster, as supermarkets began to rationalise their product lines and introduced own-label offerings.
-Between 1979 and 1986, C&B’s share of the soup market fell by almost two thirds.
-In 1982 a company-wide meeting was called to discuss the alarming fall in sales.
-By 1985 C&B accounted for less than ten percent of soup sales, and had been de-listed by some supermarket chains.
+Nestle had built Crosse & Blackwell’s share of the British soup market to 27 percent by 1973.
+This was followed by disaster, as supermarkets began to rationalise their product lines and introduce own-label offerings.
+Crosse & Blackwell’s share of the soup market fell by almost two thirds between 1979 and 1986.
+Crosse & Blackwell accounted for less than ten percent of soup sales by 1985, and had been delisted by some supermarket chains.

 Crosse & Blackwell focused mainly on soup, Branston pickle and sauces, and Waistline salad cream by 1982.

-Crosse & Blackwell found itself unable to compete with Heinz and was squeezed at the lower end of the market by supermarket own-label products.
-In 1994 Nestle announced that it would close two canning operations at its Peterhead and Staverton sites, while a cold sauce factory in Milnthorpe would be closed, resulting in the loss of 515 jobs.
+Unable to compete with Heinz, and squeezed at the lower end of the market by supermarket own-label products, in 1994 Nestle announced that it would close two canning operations at its Peterhead and Staverton sites, while a cold sauce factory in Milnthorpe would be closed, resulting in the loss of 515 jobs.
 All three operations had been unprofitable for some time.
-Nestle cited cheap supermarket own brand products for the closures.
 The tomato ketchup and standard salad cream lines were withdrawn.

 In 1998 Nestle closed the remaining operations at the Peterhead plant, with the loss of 170 jobs, and transferred operations to Hadfield in Manchester, citing lower transport costs.

-In 2002 Nestle sold the remaining British operations (principally Branston Pickle and Sarsons vinegar) to Premier Foods and the American operations were sold to J M Smucker in 2004.
+Nestle sold the remaining British operations (principally Branston Pickle and Sarson’s vinegar) to Premier Foods in 2002.
+The American operations were sold to J M Smucker in 2004.

-C&B, along with Fray Bentos, was sold to Princes Foods of Liverpool in 2011 for £182 million.
-In 2012, Branston Pickle and Sarsons vinegar were sold by Premier to Mizkan Foods of Japan.
+The Branston Pickle and Sarsons vinegar operations were sold separately to Mizkan Foods of Japan in 2012.
 Branston Pickle and its factory in Bury St Edmunds were valued at £92.5 million, and Sarsons was valued at £41 million.
-The sale meant that Branston Pickle no longer carries the Crosse & Blackwell name.
+Due to the change in ownership, Branston Pickle no longer carries the Crosse & Blackwell name.